Here’s a run down of the best 4G / LTE routers for 2020, selected from Huawei, HTC, D-Link and TP-Link.

 1) Entry Level

-The mid range routers do offer more in the way of networking performance and a wider range of configuration options, but many people won’t actually need these features.
-In the real world the 4G performance will probably be identical to all but the very high end models.
+The higher priced models may offer more in the way of networking performance and a wider range of configuration options, but many people won’t actually need these features.
+In the real world the 4G performance will probably be nearly identical to all but the very high end models.

-For basic mobile internet access you could use battery powered USB dongles, or a smartphone as an internet hotspot.
-These methods however have limitations that make them better suited for temporary or backup internet access only.
+For basic mobile internet access you could also consider a battery powered USB device, or a smartphone providing an internet hotspot.
+However, these methods have limitations that make them better suited for temporary or backup internet access only.

 The models on this page are all mains powered and are far better suited for full time use.
 They also allow you to fit an external 4G antenna which can be helpful if you only get a low powered signal where you live.